singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 We want to be able to leverage the sorting  property  to more efficiently  find an element.
 So, we might ask ourselves, what does the unique ordering property of this matrix imply about where an element might be located?

 We are told that every row and column is sorted.
-This means that element a[i][j] will be greater than the elements in row i between columns O and j -  1 and the elements in column j between rows O and i - 1.
+This means that element a[i][j] will be greater than the elements in row i between columns 0 and j -  1 and the elements in column j between rows 0 and i - 1.

 Or, in other words:
 ```